mikayil-c/CrediSkill/README.md

 - Soroban RPC parsing: If `readTotals()` returns default values, inspect the RPC response in Network devtools and paste it here; I will adapt the parser.

 - npm install errors: If a package's postinstall expects `yarn`, run `npm i -g yarn` and retry `npm install`.

----

-## Next improvements (recommended)

-- Migrate fully to `@stellar/stellar-sdk` and remove the fallback for clearer APIs.
-- Harden `readTotals()` to the exact RPC provider response format.
-- Add transaction history UI and more robust error parsing of Horizon responses.
-- Add automated tests for the contract and a small integration test that mocks RPC responses.

----

-If you want I can:
-- adapt `readTotals()` to your RPC provider if you paste a sample response,
-- finish migrating to `@stellar/stellar-sdk` with precise ScVal encodings, or
-- add CI scripts for contract build + deploy.

-Tell me which direction you want and I'll continue.